C3BI-pasteur-fr/python-course-1/source/Collection_Data_Types.rst

       >>> print s
       set(['t', 'o'])

-   To have "toto" in the set you need to use the ``add`` method or create the set dircetly with the string with curly brackets (see below).
+   To have "toto" in the set you need to use the ``add`` method or create the set directly with the string with curly brackets (see below).

 The other way to create a set is by enclosing a comma separated sequence of object references between curly brackets.
 (see figure below). ::